mchalapuk/offensive.js/README.md

 A human-readable, fast and boilerplate-free contract programming library for JavaScript.

-**Why would I want to use it?**
+**Why would I want it**?

- 1. Reduces the boilerplate of writing error messsages to zero,
+ 1. It reduces the boilerplate of writing error messsages to zero,
  2. Provides very intuitive and extensible DSL for writing assertions (zero learning curve),
  3. Enables easy implementation of offensive and defensive techniques,
  4. Is compatible with web browsers (when used via [browserify][browserify])